nekrasov-d/nekrasov-d/README.md

-Hello, my name is Nekraosv Dmitriy :sunglasses::potted_plant:
+Hello, my name is Nekrasov Dmitriy :sunglasses::potted_plant:

 I am a digital design engineer with 10 years of professional experience.